|

 and Ray delivered a confessional stand-up show entitled "Out of

 Character".
+He

 is a fanatical supporter of St Helens RLFC, comic book collector and an